vrtmrz/obsidian-livesync/docs/settings.md

 The Database name to synchronize.
 ⚠️If not exist, created automatically.

+### Use the old connecting method
+Since v0.8.0, Self-hosted LiveSync uses Obsidian's API to connect to the CouchDB instead of the browser API.
+This method will increase the performance and avoid troubles with the CORS.
+But it doesn't been well tested yet.
+If you are troubled, please disable this option once.

 ### Test Database connection
+You can check the connection by clicking this button.

 ## Local Database Configurations
 "Local Database" is created inside your obsidian.